 Regardless of how beneficial a program could be, it is worthless unless an effective camp health and safety program is in place and implemented by knowledgeable counselors.
-In addition to our American Camp Association Accreditation, John and Catherine are constantly in the activities with their staff who are, themselves, highly skilled in the areas that they are teaching.
+In addition to our American Camp Association Membership, John and Catherine are constantly in the activities with their staff who are, themselves, highly skilled in the areas that they are teaching.

 A well-equipped infirmary is staffed by two Registered Nurses, and all of the counselors hold First Aid certifications.
 The safety of a great camp will depend on the experience and professionalism of the directors and their staff, and you are invited to read our staff profiles, or call the directors with questions.

 We are committed every aspect of our campers safety, and as such, have rigorous abuse prevention policies in place.
 You can read all about how we keep campers safe here.